Lrseward22/Expr-Calculator/src/lib/Generator/README.md

 LLVM handles optimization and the back-end (producing an actual assembly or machine code file).

 But how does the front-end we have been creating actually emit this IR?
-Remember the AST visitor class we defined in the [AST header](src/include/calc/Parser/AST.h)?
+Remember the AST visitor class we defined in [AST.h](/src/include/calc/Parser/AST.h)?
 We can utilize this as the actual machine the code generator levies to generate the IR.
 As a side note, for larger compilers, Semantic Analysis is an additional step that also utilizes this visitor class.
 So, we define an extension of our `ASTVisitor` class that will employ another vital built-in from LLVM, the `llvm::IRBuilder` class.